 5:39 PM, Jul 9, 2014 • By MICHAEL WARREN

 When is it okay for a politician to discuss impeaching a president?
 Iowa Republican Senate candidate Joni Ernst is receiving criticism for her responses to questions about impeaching President Obama.
 Ernst, who won her party's nomination last month, never actually said she supported impeachment.
 But amid recent calls from some conservatives that "it's time to impeach" the president the Iowa Republican is receiving some tougher scrutiny over her past statements on impeachment.
-But what's not being said is that her Democratic opponent once voted to continue debating impeachment proceedings against a Republican vice president.

 2:29 PM, Jul 8, 2014 • By GEOFFREY NORMAN